 Mead is an alcoholic drink made with honey and water by letting it ferment.
 To give the Mead flavors, they added different herbs.
-It’s the favorite drink by the Gods, and the people of Midgard.
+It’s the favorite drink of the Gods and the people of Midgard.
 Odin only drinks wine.

 There are tree Norns who lives at the well Urd.
 Their names are Urd “past”, Verdani “present” and Skuld “future” The three Norns are the Goddesses of fate.
-They spends most of their time spinning the threads of like, deciding the fate of every human and every God.
-Whenever a child is born, the Norns spinds the fate of the child in their threads.
+They spend most of their time spinning the threads of life, deciding the fate of every human and every God.
+Whenever a child is born, the Norns spin the fate of the child in their threads.

 The largest tree of the forests that covers Scandinavia, the Oak tree is sacred to Thor.

-The Ravens is the symbol of the God Odin, he has two ravens Hugin “Thought” and Munin “Mind”.
+The Ravens are the symbol of the God Odin, he has two ravens Hugin “Thought” and Munin “Mind”.

 The Boar, the Swine, and the Pig:

 The Norse hunted and killed them for its flesh, tough bristles, sturdy hide, and sharp tusks.
-Any and all parts of them is used in some way.
+Any and all parts of them are used in some way.
 There is a golden boar named Gullinbursti which Freyr uses to travel on, some of the Norse warriors used the image of Gullinbursti on their shields for good luck.
-In the winter months it’s tradition to sacrifice a boar to the God Freyr.
+In the winter months, it’s tradition to sacrifice a boar to the God Freyr.

-Völva is a seeress, usually a female that is able in various rituals to see into the future, and give good advice and dire warnings.
+Völva is a seeress, usually a female that is able in various rituals to see into the future and give good advice and dire warnings.
 If she becomes sufficiently well known among the people, she can live from being a seeress and the Völva then will often travel around the villages and farms.
-People are in generally afraid of them.
+People are in general afraid of them.